- Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for Universal Health Services (UHS).
-Shares have added about 4.8% in that time frame, outperforming the S&P 500.
+A month has gone by since the last earnings report for Universal Health Services (UHS).
+Shares have added about 0.6% in that time frame, underperforming the S&P 500.

 Will the recent positive trend continue leading up to its next earnings release, or is Universal Health Services due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

-Universal Health’s Q2 Earnings Top Estimates, Rise Y/Y
+Universal Health Q2 Earnings Beat, Revenues Down Y/Y

-Universal Health delivered second-quarter 2019 adjusted earnings of $2.76 per share, beating the Zacks Consensus Estimate by 10.8%.
-Moreover, the bottom line improved 11.7% year over year and this upside is mainly attributable to rising revenues.
+Universal Health reported second-quarter 2020 adjusted earnings of $2.93 per share, which outpaced the Zacks Consensus Estimate by 463.5%.
+The bottom line also improved 6.2% year over year.

-Total operating expenses of $2.5 billion at the end of the second quarter increased 6.5% year over year, mainly due to salaries, wages and benefits along with other operating expense plus supplies expenses.
+Total operating expenses of $2.4 billion at the end of the second quarter declined 5.5% year over year, primarily due to lower salaries, wages and benefits, other operating expenses, and supplies expense.

-On same-facility basis, adjusted admissions inched up 0.5% while adjusted patient days dipped 0.3%, both on a year-over-year basis.
-Net revenues were up 2.7% during the quarter under review on same-facility basis owing to higher admissions.
+On same-facility basis, adjusted admissions and adjusted patient days were down 15.4% and 10.4%, respectively, on a year-over-year basis.
+Net revenues were down 3.8% during the quarter under review on same-facility basis, including government stimulus revenues of around $61 million.

 How Have Estimates Been Moving Since Then?

-At this time, Universal Health Services has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+Currently, Universal Health Services has a nice Growth Score of B, a grade with the same score on the momentum front.
+Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions indicates a downward shift.
-It comes with little surprise Universal Health Services has a Zacks Rank #2 (Buy).
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise Universal Health Services has a Zacks Rank #1 (Strong Buy).
 We expect an above average return from the stock in the next few months.